Hyperbolic contact symplectic lifts: Hyperbolicity of contact symplectic lifts

-The previous theorem allows us to define a {\sl complete} hyperbolic contact symplectic lift $(M, V, v, S, \omega)$ if $M$ is complete $V$-hyperbolic or, equivalently, $S$ is Kobayashi complete hyperbolic.
-With this terminology at hand we have \begin{corollary} The pullback of a complete hyperbolic contact symplectic lift by a holomorphic scale symplectic immersion of complete Kobayashi hyperbolic symplectic manifolds is complete hyperbolic. \end{corollary}
+If $q=(z,w,y)\in \B^{2N}\times \C$, we let $q_y:=y$ (the coordinate in the $y$-component).
+Thus, by \eqref{Eq:stima-from-below}, taking into account that $\tilde\gamma_{m,n}(1)=Q(p_n)$.
+Thus, $(\tilde\gamma_{m,n})_y(0)=0$ and $(\tilde\gamma_{m,n})_y(1)=y_n-y_m$: So $\{y_n\}$ is a Cauchy sequence in $\C$, hence convergent. \end{proof} \begin{definition} A hyperbolic contact symplectic lift $(M, V, v, S, \omega)$ is \emph{complete} when $(M,V)$ is complete contact-hyperbolic or, equivalently, $S$ is Kobayashi complete hyperbolic. \end{definition} \begin{corollary} The pullback of a complete hyperbolic contact symplectic lift by a holomorphic scale symplectic immersion of complete Kobayashi hyperbolic symplectic manifolds is complete hyperbolic. \end{corollary}